IBM/vsrl-framework/README.md

 The main components of VSRL are additionally described in several papers:

  * Nathan Hunt, Nathan Fulton, Sara Magliacane, Nghia Hoang, Subhro Das, Armando Solar-Lezama.
-[Verifiably Safe Exploration for End-to-End Reinforcement Learning](https://arxiv.org/abs/2007.01223). arXiv:2007.01223, 2020.
+[Verifiably Safe Exploration for End-to-End Reinforcement Learning](https://arxiv.org/abs/2007.01223).
+To be presented at the 24th ACM International Conference on Hybrid Systems: Computation and Control (HSCC 2021).
  * Nathan Fulton, Nathan Hunt, Subhro Das, Nghia Hoang.
 Formal Verification of End-to-End Learning in Cyber-Physical Systems: Progress and Challenges.
 NeurIPS-2019 Workshop on Safety and Robustness in Decision Making, Vancouver, BC, CA.
  * Nathan Fulton and André Platzer.
 [Verifiably Safe Off-Model Reinforcement Learning](https://arxiv.org/abs/1902.05632).
 Tools and Algorithms for the Construction and Analysis of Systems (TACAS’19), Held as part of the European Joint Conferences on Theory and Practice of Software (ETAPS’19).
  * Nathan Fulton and André Platzer.
 [Safe AI for CPS](https://ieeexplore.ieee.org/document/8624774).
 International Test Conference, ITC’18.